CarloMicieli/hascalator/docs/src/main/tut/lists.md

+---
+layout: default
+title:  "Data.List"
+---

 ## `Data.List`

 The `List` is an immutable, inductive data type defined either as

   * the empty list `Nil`
   * the constructed list `Cons`, with an `head` and a `tail`

 ```tut:silent
 import io.hascalator._
 import Prelude._